StoneStepsInc/fit/README.md

 ### Windows

 Current source requires Visual Studio 2019 to build.
-It uses a SQLite Nuget package for database access and a 3rd-party library to compute SHA-256 hashes.
+It uses Nuget package for database access and reading EXIF and a 3rd-party source package to compute SHA-256 hashes.

 SHA-256 does not have a package and may be obtained via a batch file included in the project (`get-sha256.bat`).
 After running